aws/amazon-vpc-cni-k8s/README.md

 Valid Values: `trace`, `debug`, `info`, `warn`, `error`, `critical` or `off`.
 (Not case sensitive)

-Specifies the loglevel for ipamd.
+Specifies the loglevel for `ipamd`.

 ---